 A guide to choosing the best night photography spots on a Sydney night tour

 Taking a Sydney night tour to capture the best night photography spots is one of the popular tourist activities in Sydney.
 Sydney is an awesome city at night.
 Sydneysiders enjoy nightlights lights, music, noise and vibrant culture at its best during the night, especially when mega-events around.
-However, it could be hard for a first-time traveller to seek what are the best photography spots to capture Sydney at night.
+However, it could be hard for a first-time traveller to seek what are the best Sydney attractions and photography spots to capture Sydney at night.
 Further, you have to think about logistics.
-How to carry heavy camera gear from one point to another if you do not arrange a Sydney night tour with a private guide.
+How to carry heavy camera gear from one point to another if you do not arrange a night tour with a Sydney private guide.
 Finally, safety concerns when commuting in Sydney as a stranger.
 Below are our tips to find the best Sydney night photography spots, private guide, and safety.

 Best Sydney night photography spots